MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-reset.md

         ![Custom login screen for local Autopilot Reset](images/autopilot-reset-customlogin.png)

-2. Sign in with the admin account credentials.
+2. Sign in with an account that has local admin credentials.
 If you created a provisioning package, plug in the USB drive and trigger the local Autopilot Reset.

  Once the local Autopilot Reset is triggered, the reset process starts.
 Once provisioning is complete, the device is again ready for use.